Music

 Credits 2

 A basic survey course designed to give the prospective teacher an understanding of the principles of music teaching and learning.
-The procedures employed will be the organization, motivation, and management of preschool-12 instrumental, vocal/choral, and general music.
+The procedures employed are the organization, motivation, and management of preschool-12 instrumental, vocal/choral, and general music.
 Opportunities are provided by observing, assisting, conducting, playing, singing, and participating in laboratory activities.

 MU 231: Survey of Woodwind Instruments